HL7/fhir-qi-core/input/pages/index.md

 ### Background
 {: #background}

-This Implementation Guide originated as a U.S. Realm Specification with support from the Clinical Quality Framework (CQF) initiative [(that concluded in 2017)](https://oncprojectracking.healthit.gov/wiki/display/TechLabSC/CQF+Home), which was a public-private partnership sponsored by the Centers for Medicare &amp; Medicaid Services (CMS) and the U.S.
+This Implementation Guide originated as a US Realm Specification with support from the Clinical Quality Framework (CQF) initiative [(that concluded in 2017)](https://oncprojectracking.healthit.gov/wiki/display/TechLabSC/CQF+Home), which was a public-private partnership sponsored by the Centers for Medicare &amp; Medicaid Services (CMS) and the U.S.
 Office of the National Coordinator (ONC) to harmonize standards for clinical decision support and electronic clinical